We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-Therapist1 +0 points · about 7 years ago Original Poster
+Therapist1 +0 points · over 7 years ago Original Poster

 I was in the Navy from 1964 to 1968 and there was no such thing as sleep apnea nothing but a bunch of sailors snoring, so when I filed for compensation they denied me because I could not show that it was not service connected but a secondary condition to my sinusitis.
 Can someone clarify if sleep apnea can be secondary to sinusitis ?
 Thank you